4 Channel Amplifiers For Cars

 This small but powerful speaker is listed in the D-class category of amp speakers and promises a crisp and clear sound quality with no distortion.

-The affordable pricing, the convenient compact size, the mid-range audio quality and its versatility makes this speaker a must have!
+The affordable pricing, the convenient compact size, the mid-range audio quality, and its versatility make this speaker a must-have!

 Key Features